Looking to sell your HDB flat on your own but completely clueless how to?

 Also, take note if your flat is affected by any Upgrading or Estate Renewal Programme as the owner of the flat will be liable to pay for upgrading costs.

-If you prefer direct clarification, you can also visit your nearest HDB Branch.
+If you prefer direct clarification, you can also visit your nearest HDB branch (check the locations here).

 |HDB Seller’s Quick Checklist